 The title of that GA Code section is: Hit and run; duty of driver to stop at or return to the scene of the accident.
-Under the Georgia laws, the location of the 2010 updated laws is Georgia/2010/title-40/chapter-6/article-12.
+This is the full wording under the Georgia hit & run laws.

 Although most cases start with receiving a citation for leaving the scene of an accident this GA traffic ticket can carry a very harsh hit and run penalty.